benmvp/slides/2020/tsconf/react.md

 const App = (props: AppProps) => {
   // use props and render UI
 }</code></pre>

+    <div class="code-highlight" style="height: 70px; top: 174px; left: 337px; width: 257px"></div>
+    <div class="code-highlight" style="height: 70px; top: 400px; left: 579px; width: 301px"></div>
   </div>
 </div>

 NOTES:
+- But enough about me
+  * Let's dive into React + TS
-- One thing as we get started...
+- One thing I want to make clear as we begin...
 - A React component is just a function
 - There's nothing _really_ special about it
 - Takes props in and returns JSX
 - Can be treated & typed like any other TS function
-- Use an `interface` to define the props and is type of argument
+- Use an `interface` to define the props and is the type of the `props` argument
-- Can name `AppProps` anything you like
+- You can name `AppProps` anything you like
-- _Can_ define class components in TS, but I'm only gonna show functions
+- You _can_ define class components in TS, but I'm only gonna show functions
 - Hooks are the future, so we should be moving that way anyway

 =====